nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/nuxeo-devcontainer.md

 During the generation process, you will be prompted for which version of the Nuxeo Platform you want to create your project for.
 You can use any version starts from `11.4`, or the `2021.1` version.

-The output of this execution, in your current working directory:
+The output of this execution, will be in your current working directory:
 - new empty custom plugin project `my-first-project`.
 - a script to help you start the containerized development environment as a shell: `start-shell.sh`.

 The containerized development environment is a Docker image that contains Nuxeo recommended tools:
 - Development tooling: Git, NodeJS, NPM, Maven, Docker CLI, Docker Compose, Zulu OpenJDK8, Zulu OpenJDK11 and Nuxeo CLI.
-- Third parties CLIs: Kafka CLI and Mongo Shell, GCloud SDK, Azure CLI and AWS CLI.
+- Third party CLIs: Kafka CLI and Mongo Shell, GCloud SDK, Azure CLI and AWS CLI.

 It also adds into the image `tmux` and `ohmyzsh` that you will use for shell interactions.

-Using our prebuilt startup scripts, the authentication for private registries of Maven, NPM and Docker against packages.nuxeo.com will be wired.
-The maven exec of the docker image will bind its repository in your local Maven repository, which will be created if missing.
-It also binds the container to your local Docker daemon to allow building and starting other containers from the development environment using the Docker in Docker pattern.
+Using our development container, the authentication for private registries of Maven, NPM and Docker against packages.nuxeo.com will be configured out of the box.
+It binds the container to your local Docker daemon to allow building and starting other containers from the development environment using the Docker in Docker pattern...

-After bootstrap is finished, we strongly recommend executing “start-shell.sh” to build your project once (`maven package`); and fill your local Docker registry with a first custom project Docker image that will be used afterwards in the `docker-compose.yaml` file.

 Then, if you use Visual Studio Code as your IDE, you can directly open the project and you will be prompted to start the development environment as a devcontainer.
-It allows you to open your project inside a container and take advantage of Visual Studio Code's full feature set, including an in-container shell.
-Starting the devcontainer definition from Visual Studio Code will start the project's docker-compose file, and will run both the development environment and the custom application’s image.
+It allows you to open your project inside a container and take advantage of Visual Studio Code's full feature set, plugins, and so on, including an in-container pre-configured shell.

-For other IDEs, we recommend you to let the container’s shell (started with ./start-shell.sh script) open to run the necessary Nuxeo CLI commands described hereafter, or any other tools command.
+For other IDEs, we recommend you to let the container’s shell (started with `./start-shell.sh` script) open to run the necessary Nuxeo CLI commands described hereafter, or any other tools command.

 {{#> callout type='warning'}}
 Limitations:

-- Cannot jump to VSCode devcontainer right after executing the bootstrap script; as it starts the project docker-compose file and it requires a first build of the project Docker Image.
-- CLID is required to bootstrap, but it is a chicken and egg issue, as you need to start a server before having a CLID.
+- CLID is required to bootstrap, create a new one associated to your project from the [Nuxeo Online Services - Applications](https://connect.nuxeo.com/nuxeo/site/connect/applications) screen.
-- Prompting validation is very limited for now; for instance there is no check if your credentials have access, or not, to the Studio project you enter.
+- Prompting validation is very basic for now; take care.
+For instance, there is no check if your credentials have access, or not, to the Studio project you enter.
 {{/callout}}

 ## Usage with Visual Studio Code

-Ensure your project root folder contains a `.devcontainer` folder, if not you can bootstrap it using `nuxeo b devcontainer`.
-Meanwhile, ensure [Visual Studio Code Remote Development Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) is installed too.
+Following the previous steps; your project should contain a `.devcontainer` folder.
+Otherwise, you can bootstrap it using `nuxeo b devcontainer`.
+Meanwhile, ensure [Visual Studio Code Remote Development Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) is installed.

 ### VSCode: Open the devcontainer

-Open your project root folder with Visual Code, and you must see a popup at the bottom right saying:</br> "Folder contains a Dev Container configuration file.", click on **Open in Container** button.
+Open your project root folder with Visual Code, and you should see a popup at the bottom right saying:</br> "Folder contains a Dev Container configuration file.", click on **Open in Container** button.

-Visual Studio Code must restart and start both your Docker Image and the Dev Environment.
+Visual Studio Code must restart and launch within the Development Container.
 More informations: [Visual Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers#_getting-started).

-After that step, we assume you execute commands from Visual Code with the integrated terminal.
+After that step, we assume you execute commands from Visual Code within the integrated terminal.

 ### VSCode: Build Your Project